-- a. maintaining the quality and selection requirements with respect to the examination or part of the examination in question; - b. expediency, with the goal of: - limiting study delays of students who are making good progress in their studies; - c. leniency with respect to a student who is experiencing or has experienced a study delay due to circumstances that are beyond his/her control.
+- a. maintaining the quality and selection requirements with respect to the examination or part of the examination in question; - b. expediency, with the goal of: - limiting study delays of students who are making good progress in their studies; - persuading a student to drop out of the programme with as little loss of time as possible if it has become unlikely that the programme will be completed within a reasonable period of enrolment; - c. warning students and taking appropriate action if they are in danger of taking on too great a study load; - d. leniency with respect to a student who is experiencing or has experienced a study delay due to circumstances that are beyond his/her control.